BabyTV: On demand

 BabyTV's video on demand service features edited segments of BabyTV programming, categorized into their nine developmental themes, in hundreds of half hour segments and is available in languages including English, French, Spanish, Portuguese, Mandarin and Turkish.
 The on-demand channel is available on Singtel TV.
 It will be launched to StarHub TV in Singapore and other pay TV providers in Asia in the future.

 Home video

 BabyTV has introduced a DVD offering.
 "My First Years Library" is a library that covers early learning skills and developmental milestones that children encounter in their first years.
 BabyTV's DVD collection features segments of BabyTV content and includes some of the channel's leading characters, such as Pitch & Potch, & Kenny & Goorie.

-Broadcasting

-RR Media provides playout and uplink services to the BabyTV channel.
-Languages are encrypted and uplinked via Hotbird 6, Measat 3a and Galaxy 23.